parthiv91/pscovin/README.md

 ## **Step 1:**  Set up Telegram APIs and BOT

-Install the required packages in python (pip install ...)
+- Install the required packages in python (pip install ...)

-Get yourself a telegram account.
+- Get yourself a telegram account.

-Get an telegram API_Token
+- Get a telegram API_Token

-Set up the first bot in telegram.
-(Above bot will actually post the vaccine update in the group)
+- Set up the first bot in telegram.
+(This bot will actually post the vaccine update in the group)

-Create a group in telegram.
+- Create a group in telegram.
 (Eg Vaccine @Pincode).
 Get this group id (Negative number)

-Get your telegram id.
+- Get your telegram id.
 (Positive number)

-When done: Input your above data and **run** the testTelegram.py.
+- When done: Input your above data and **run** the testTelegram.py.
 If the test message is send you are ready.
 > For all the above steps you have to google around.
 Some how not straight forward.

 ## **Step 2**:  Run the pscovin code